UPDATED JANUARY 2023 TO ACCOUNT FOR UPDATED LANGUAGE IN THE 4473 AND SP-65

 When completing this form, question 21h (in the 2023 version of the 4473) asks about mental health prohibitors.

 Your initial inclination would be to answer ‘Yes’ since this is truthful answer to the question presented.
 But that is not what you should do.

-This is a perplexing and infuriating omission on the part of the ATF.
 Under the NICS Improvement Act of 2007, when a state court grants a qualified relief petition, the adjudication or commitment that rendered the person ineligible to possess or acquire firearms is “deemed not to have occurred” for purposes of federal law (see § 105(b) of the NICS Improvement Act of 2007)

-But regardless of whether or not the exception is mentioned in the instructions, a person who has had his or her firearm rights restored by a qualified state process may answer ‘No’ to question 11f on the ATF form 4473 when applying to purchase a firearm.
+A person who has had his or her firearm rights restored by a qualified state process may answer ‘No’ to question 11f on the ATF form 4473 when applying to purchase a firearm.

 However, to insure that there could never be a question about the honesty or intent of the applicant, I advise my clients to answer the question ‘No‘ and then put ‘Rights Restored‘ in the margin beside the question.